 Now that we have this information, we can better address outreach to potential attendees, and perhaps even consider providing separate trainings for helping professionals and “lay” allies.
 However, a significant portion of the information in the training would be the same for either population, because it’s relevant for any individual who seeks to support sex workers.

-One Response to “Perception vs. Reality: The Sex Workers Outreach Project Reaches Out to the Public”
+2 Responses to “Perception vs. Reality: The Sex Workers Outreach Project Reaches Out to the Public”